stuartellis/sve-personal-website/content/articles/fedora-workstation-setup.md

 ## Working with Virtual Machines

-Fedora Workstation installs [GNOME Boxes](https://wiki.gnome.org/Apps/Boxes) by default, to enable you to create and manage virtual machines.
+Fedora Workstation installs [GNOME Boxes](https://apps.gnome.org/en-GB/Boxes/) by default, to enable you to create and manage virtual machines.
 GNOME Boxes provides a graphical interface for the standard KVM and QEMU software.
-You can also use these directly on the command-line.
+You can also use these tools directly on the command-line.

 ## SQL Databases